BlueBrain/MorphIO/doc/feature/spikeReport.md

          * Preconditions:
          * - r.getState() is OK or ENDED.
          * - The report was open in read mode.
-         * - There is no previous read or forward operation with a pending
+         * - There is no previous read or seek operation with a pending
          *   future.
          * - min >= getCurrentTime() or UNDEFINED_TIMESTAMP.
          *